1997 Pacific hurricane season: Season summary

 The 1997 Pacific hurricane season officially started on May 15, 1997, in the Eastern Pacific, and on June 1, 1997, in the Central Pacific, and lasted until November 30, 1997.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northeastern Pacific Ocean.
-This season exceeded these boundaries appreciably, as Tropical Storm Paka formed on December 2 and dissipated 21 days later after crossing the International Date Line and then moved into the Western Pacific.
+The first storm, Andres, formed on June 1.
+The last storm, Paka, crossed the International Date Line into the Northwestern Pacific Basin on December 6.

 The 1997 Pacific hurricane season was fairly active, due to the strong El Niño that was occurring at the time.
 El Niño causes wind shear to be reduced and water temperatures to increase, resulting in conditions more conductive for tropical cyclones in the East Pacific.
 There were 24 tropical cyclones in total, including five unnamed tropical depressions.
-Of the 19 remaining tropical cyclones that became tropical storms, ten reached hurricane status (excluding Tropical Storms Oliwa and Paka, which attained typhoon status after crossing into the Western Pacific basin).
+Of the 19 remaining tropical cyclones that became tropical storms, nine reached hurricane status (excluding Tropical Storms Oliwa and Paka, which attained typhoon status after crossing into the Western Pacific basin).
 Also, seven of the ten hurricanes reached Category 3 intensity or higher on the Saffir–Simpson hurricane scale, becoming major hurricanes.
-Multiple storms formed in nearly every month during the 1997 Pacific hurricane season.

 Activity in the Central Pacific was also above average.
 Two tropical storms formed, as did three tropical depressions.
 Four tropical cyclones also moved in from the Eastern Pacific.
 Overall, nine tropical cyclones entered or formed in the Central Pacific in 1997, the fourth-highest number since accurate records began in 1961.
-The first storm, Andres, formed on June 1.
-The last storm, Paka, dissipated on December 23, which gives this season the second-latest known end for a Pacific hurricane season, after 2015.
-However, if December 6, when Paka crossed the International Date Line, is considered the end date, this season has the fourth-latest end, behind the 2015, 2010, and 1983 seasons, in addition to being tied with the 1957 season.

 The National Hurricane Center uses accumulated cyclone energy (ACE) to rank hurricane seasons as above-normal, near-normal, and below-normal.
 The total ACE of this season is 160*104 kt2 in the east Pacific proper, which qualifies this season as above-normal.